aeblyve/firm_scrape/README.md

 # firm_scrape

-Warning: This project is incomplete.
+Warning: This project is incomplete and hacky.

 This was a project to make a "universal web scraper" for various types of professional firms.
 The result is a full stack web application in flask, with sqlalchemy and vanilla html/css/js.